danlevy100/thomson-parabola-spectrometer/README.md

-# thomson-parabola-spectrometer
+# Analyze TPS images

-Code for analyzing particle traces in Thomson Parabola Spectrometer (TPS) images
+This code is used for analyzing particle traces in Thomson Parabola Spectrometer (TPS) images.